JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Create the necessary data classes:

-1. In the `shared/src/commonMain/kotlin/com/jetbrains/spacetutorial` directory, create the `entity` directory with the `Entity.kt` file inside.
+1. In the `shared/src/commonMain/kotlin/com/jetbrains/spacetutorial` directory, create the `entity` package, then create the `Entity.kt` file inside that package.
 2. Declare all the data classes for basic entities:

    ```kotlin